ArhanChaudhary/NAND/README.md

 We've reached the instruction set, the nitty-gritty.
 As indicated, NAND's CPU only has *two* opcodes!
 This makes the instruction set relatively simple while providing a rich functionality.
 NAND's ALU is additionally specified with the expressions it can compute in a single instruction.

 Phew!
 That was a lot to take in, but I promise you NAND is far less complicated than I've made it out to be.
-From a relatively simple logical foundation, turing equivalence is achieved!
+From a relatively simple logical foundation, Turing equivalence is achieved!
 If you want see my implementation of the NAND computer architecture, [you're more than welcome to](src/core)!
 If you find yourself still curious, check out the [Nand to Tetris lecture slides](https://drive.google.com/file/d/1Z_fxYmmRNXTkAzmZ6YMoX9NXZIRVCKiw/view) for further elaboration on every aspect of the architecture.

 Let's briefly talk about the compiler and the virtual machine to make this section feel complete.
 These concepts are nothing unique to NAND, hence their brevity.
 Some of NAND's strange syntactical features are a direct consequence of making the compiler easier to implement.
 The compiler is a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) on an [LL(1) grammar](https://en.wikipedia.org/wiki/LL_parser), generating virtual machine code to be utilized as a [simple stack machine](https://en.wikipedia.org/wiki/Stack_machine) (a technique that also handles managing [call stacks](https://en.wikipedia.org/wiki/Call_stack)).
 Each virtual machine instruction is then trivially mapped to assembly and machine code.
 Once again, you're more than welcome to see my [compiler implementation](src/compiler) for yourself.